PencilTester-01/VulnHubBoxes/README.md

 # VulnHubBoxes
-Just some Vulnerable Machines I have worked and are working thru in prep for the OSCP.
+Simple Vulnerable Machines I have worked thru in prep for the OSCP.